sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-03-31-blog-setup-credits.md

 published: true
 ---

-Thanks to [@barrycnyc](https://twitter.com/barrycnyc), Jekyll & Github I was able to setup my website with ease.
+Thanks to [@barrycnyc](https://twitter.com/barrycnyc), Jekyll & Github-Pages I was able to setup my website with ease.

 While setting up the website I followed these references in given order.